 Apple's latest smartphones are the culmination of many years of design, feature and component refinement.
 Each element of its devices are built and developed in unison with the rest.

-The 2016 version of the almost ubiquitous 5.5-inch smartphone from Apple looks much likes its 6S Plus predecessor, except there's a new dual camera, new finishes and new tweaks under the hood too.
+The latest version of the almost ubiquitous 5.5-inch smartphone from Apple looks much likes its 6S Plus predecessor, except there's a new dual camera, new finishes and new tweaks under the hood too.

 iPhone 7 Plus review: Similar design with some tweaks